AtlegangMolokwane/Laravel-Backend/README.md

 - run "php artisan serve"

 ## database
-- I connected my laravel to my postgresql, I am no sure how you will connect to it or get the data.
-Please in form me if there is something I have to do for you to get the connection.
+- I connected my laravel to my postgresql database, I am no sure how you will connect to it or get the data.
+Please in-form me if there is something I have to do for you to get the connection.